National Museum of Brazil fire: Fire

 A large fire broke out shortly after the museum closed on 2 September 2018, reaching all three floors of the building.
 Firefighters were called at 19:30 local time (22:30 UTC) and arrived quickly at the scene.
 However, the fire chief reported that the two fire hydrants closest to the museum had no water, and trucks had to be sent to a nearby lake.
 According to the spokesman for the fire department, the fire crews went inside the burning building to rescue artifacts, despite there being no people inside, and they were able to remove items with the help of museum staff.

 The fire was out of control by 21:00 (00:00 UTC 3 September), with great flames and occasional explosions.
 In total, 81 firefighters and 21 fire engines were involved.
 Dozens of people went to Quinta da Boa Vista to see the fire.
 A specialized team of firefighters entered the building at 21:15 to block areas still not hit by the flames and to evaluate the extent of the damage.
 However, by 21:30, the whole building had been engulfed by the fire, including exhibitions of Imperial rooms that were in the two areas at the front of the main building.
 The four security guards who were on duty at the museum managed to escape; first reports stated that there were no casualties, although a firefighter suffered burns to the fingers while trying to rescue the Luzia's fossil.

-Two fire engines were used with turntable ladders, with two water trucks taking turns to supply water.
+Two fire engines with turntable ladders were used, with two water trucks taking turns supplying water.
 The Brazilian Marine Corps also provided fire engines, water trucks, and a decontamination unit from a nearby base.
 Pictures on social media showed artifacts being rescued from the burning building by firefighters and civilians.

 At 22:00 (01:00 UTC 3 September), dozens of museum employees joined the fight against the flames.
 Two floors of the building were already destroyed by this time, and the roof had collapsed.
 Brazilian Culture Minister Sérgio Sá Leitão suggested that it was probably caused by either an electric fault or by a sky lantern accidentally landing on the building.